 Figure 3: Notice how impedance jumps very fast with a 1uf cap, compared to the higher values.
 Additionally, different brands will have different impedances for a similar value cap.

-1.5.4 Wikipedia on Impedance In general, a capacitor is seen as a storage component for electric energy.
+1.5.4 Wikipedia on Impedance

+In general, a capacitor is seen as a storage component for electric energy.
 But this is only one capacitor function.
 A capacitor can also act as an AC resistor.
 Especially aluminum electrolytic capacitors are used in many applications as a decoupling capacitors to filter or bypass undesired biased AC frequencies to the ground or for capacitive coupling of audio AC signals.
 Then the dielectric is used only for blocking DC.
-For such applications the AC resistance, the impedance is as important as the capacitance value. https://en.wikipedia.org/w/index.php\title=Aluminum\electrolytic \capacitor&oldid=940281525 Essentially, what I learned today.
+For such applications the AC resistance, the impedance is as important as the capacitance value.

+https://en.wikipedia.org/w/index.php\title=Aluminum_electrolytic_capacitor&oldid=940281525

+Essentially, what I learned today.

-1.6 DIY Amp I was flipping through Practical Electronics for Inventors[1](page 959), when I came across an audio amplifier.
+1.6 DIY Amp

+I was flipping through Practical Electronics for Inventors[1](page 959), when I came across an audio amplifier.
 He also gives one at the chapter on Semiconductors (pg.
 467), although the former is more detailed.
 With a reasonably simple schematic available, and a high likelihood of it working, I say why not: let's build it up.

-I've noticed that the "Lvpin LP-838" amplifier I'm using is underpowered for my two front speakers , so I will make two of the provided 16 watt amps.
-1.6.1 LM383 is Obsolete That explains why I haven't heard of it.
+I've noticed that the "Lvpin LP-838" amplifier I'm using is underpowered for my two front speakers 3, so I will make two of the provided 16 watt amps.

+1.6.1 LM383 is Obsolete

+That explains why I haven't heard of it.
 The chip is obsolete.
 Some sell it on ebay for about \$5 each.

 As a different route, could I use some other power amplifier op amp, with the same pinout?
 Hm...
 Aha, the LM1875 has the same pinout.
-Let's use $^{3}$ Although it seems it would work for one channel, so two of them might be enough.
-It's rated for 20W, so that is about 15-20W per channel req'd.
-It works at 20W for both, just that it heats up too much.
-Multiple ebay sellers have it misquoted at 200W.
-Just an extra 0, no biggie.
-Based on all this, it appears each channel of my car speaker needs about 15 watts to be on the safe side.
-The example schematic is 16 watts.
-Two should suffice. $that.^4$ Will it work with the same schematic?
+Let's use that.
+4

+Will it work with the same schematic?
 Questionable.
 May still need to buy a LM383, along with the LM1875, as backup.
 I might also try a generic power op amp.

-Amplifiers are the expensive bom item here.
+Amplfiers are the expensive bom item here.

-1.7 Noise remains with Speaker Isolation I've isolated the speakers from DC with the caps, but noise remains.
+1.7 Noise remains with Speaker Isolation

+I've isolated the speakers from DC with the caps, but noise remains.
 My next idea was a DC-DC isolated supply.
 But, I found two threads on eevblog forums[2], and they recommend a power line filter (they also mention the isolated supply).
 A filter with a coil and cap (2200uf even low enough) I can quickly build up.

 I also want to fix up my portable CRO, I obtained the other day.
 That needs batteries.

+3Although it seems it would work for one channel, so two of them might be enough.
+It's rated for 20W, so that is about 15-20W per channel req'd.
+It works at 20W for both, just that it heats up too much.
+Multiple ebay sellers have it misquoted at 200W.
+Just an extra 0, no biggie.
+Based on all this, it appears each channel of my car speaker needs about 15 watts to be on the safe side.
+The example schematic is 16 watts.
+Two should suffice.

+4How did I find this?
+I searched Digikey for the LM383 sold by rochester, noted it was it the category of Linear - Amplifiers - Audio, chose that, then searched for everything in the same package (TO220-5).
+Came right up.
+If this hadn't worked, I would've wanted to try other sites: Farnells, Mouser, etc...

 One thing I noticed, is that the amplifier seems to no longer heat up, since the caps were added.
 Perhaps the DC bias was the cause.
 I need to confirm this.

-2 References References - [1] Paul Scherz, and Simon Monk, Practical Electronics for Inventors, fourth edition 2016, McGraw Hill. - [2] Various, https://www.eevblog.com/forum/projects/dreadedalternator-whine-in-car-stereo/25/ Retrieved 2020-02-21. see also https://www.eevblog.com/forum/beginners/car-engine-signalinterference-with-cell-phone/ - [3] https://partofthething.com/thoughts/building-a-low-pass-filter-toremove-alternator-whine-in-my-car/.
-Picture guide and showing basic build in project box.
-Eevblog users mention you may be able to use the secondary of a transformer, to avoid building the coil. &lt;sup>4How did I find this?
-I searched Digikey for the LM383 sold by rochester, noted it was it the category of Linear - Amplifiers - Audio, chose that, then searched for everything in the same package (TO220-5).
-Came right up.
-If this hadn't worked, I would've wanted to try other sites: Farnells, Mouser, etc...
+2 References